-Established in 2001, the Ashden Awards are a globally recognised as a mark of excellence in the field of green energy.
+Established in 2001, the Ashden Awards are globally recognised as a mark of excellence in the field of green energy.

-Are you part of a scheme – or know of one – that’s breaking new ground in renewable energy generation, reducing energy demand, increasing access to energy, or encouraging more sustainable forms of travel?
+Are you part of a scheme – or know of one – that’s breaking new ground in renewable energy generation, reducing energy demand, increasing access to energy, or encouraging more sustainable forms of transport?

 If so, we’d love to hear from you.

 - A global platform to showcase your work